-10. Q. What if a plan does not call for reunification?
+6. Q: What if a plan does not call for reunification?
 For example, a youth is in an out of state treatment facility and it becomes apparent after he has been there for a while that he will not be able to return to live with family?

-A. Once it becomes clear that a youth cannot return home to his or her family, the child will lose eligibility for the use of the SSP funds.
+A: Once it becomes clear that a youth cannot return home to his or her family, the child will lose eligibility for the use of the SSP funds.
 The child may still be eligible for other CMHB services.

-11. Q. What else can be done for services after the four month limit?
+7. Q: What else can be done for services after the four month or 120 day limit?

-A. The parent/guardian or another agency can assume responsibility for reimbursing the services.
+A: The parent/guardian or another agency can assume responsibility for reimbursing the services.
 When SSP is no longer available after four months, the youth may still have their other coverage for mental health services through HMK+/Medicaid or HMK/CHIP.

-12. Q. Is the four month limit within the federal fiscal year?
+8. Q: Is the four month or 120 day limit within the federal fiscal year?
 Can you use four months at the end of the year and then an additional four months at the beginning of the next fiscal year for a total of eight consecutive months?